Three Questions to Louise Hagger, still life, food and cocktail photographer

 - Your work is astonishing.
 What are your inspirations?

 LH: Thank you.
-I look for creative projects that stretch the boundaries of how people see food and drinks – both concept led scenes and depicting recipes looking interesting as well as delicious.
-I also like working with a wide range of creative thinkers, stylists and set designers to capture images that are impactful visually.
+I look for creative projects that stretch the boundaries of how people see food and drinks.
+Both concept led scenes and depicting recipes looking interesting as well as delicious.
+Furthermore, I like working with a wide range of creative thinkers, stylists and set designers to capture images that are impactful visually.

 More recently I’ve produced work that tells stories with photos.
-Besides, I’m also experimenting with stills as stop motion and kaleidoscopes to show my drinks photography in a more conceptual and fun way.
+Besides, I’m also experimenting with stills as stop motion and kaleidoscopes.
+This way I show my drinks photography in a more conceptual and fun way.

 - Feastival Cocktails, The Sunday Times Magazine